Information about stem cell donation

 Travel and hospitalization costs are fully reimbursed, but no compensation is paid for missed work time.
 However, most employers will allow special leave of absence when they hear that the donation is vital.

-All the donor information is recorded and kept in a computerized registry, and the Canadian coordination centre is in Ottawa.
-If a search in the Registry identifies a donor compatible with a patient, Héma-Québec contacts the potential donor.
+All the data collected on donors is recorded and kept in a computerized register at Héma-Québec.
+Your genetic profile is shared anonymously throughout the world.
+If a search of the Registry reveals a compatible donor for a recipient, Héma-Québec will communicate with the potential donor.

 It is a donor whose tissue genetic markers are sufficiently similar to those of the patient.
 These tissue markers are present in all the body’s cells, including stem cells.
 If these markers are not sufficiently similar between the donor and recipient, we cannot proceed to transplant because it is an assured failure.